Self-Supervised Place Recognition by Refining Temporal and Featural Pseudo Labels from Panoramic Data: Experiments

 \section{Experiments}

-We test \titlevariable~in three different kinds of environments: simulated 2D point clouds \cite{ding2019deepmapping}, simulated RGB images~\cite{savva2019habitat}, and real-world RGB images.
-Our codebase uses PyTorch~\cite{pytorch} with network parameters optimized using Adam ~\cite{kingma2014adam}.
-The learning rate is tuned to 0.001.
+\titlevariable~ is tested in two kinds of environments: simulated RGB images~\cite{savva2019habitat}, and real-world point cloud~\cite{Liao2022PAMI}.
+Additional real-world RGB experiments are provided in the appendix due to space constraints.
+Our codebase uses PyTorch~\cite{pytorch} with network parameters optimized using Adam~\cite{kingma2014adam}.
+The learning rate is set to 1e-4 together with a weight decay of 1.0e-7.
 We compare \titlevariable~with both supervised and self-supervised baseline methods.

+\textbf{Notation}: We conducted a complete ablation study on both datasets. \textit{Any method incorporating any of the following modules should be regarded as TF-VPR.} In the experiment section, we specifically denote TF-VPR as SPTM+A+F for convenience in the ablation study.
+Each module discussed in Sec.{~\ref{sec:method}} is abbreviated as follows: \begin{enumerate} \item ``+A" denotes the method with data augmentation. \item ``+F" denotes the method iteratively expanding spatial neighborhoods (including expansion and contraction) \end{enumerate}